 PROJECT SPOTLIGHT ON POWER CONSTRUCTION

-Using punch list technology to improve communication and the reporting process
+How punch list technology improved inspections and reporting

 - Client Types: healthcare, education, workplace, and government

 - Project Types: apartment/condominium, hotel, senior living, retail, mixed-use and luxuryresidence

 Power Construction Company, as their name describes, is a powerhouse in the industry.
 Operating in the northern Illinois region, Power is an 94-year-old management-owned firm, which provides pre-construction planning, general contracting, construction management, project delivery, and design-build services.

 They have a wide range of client types that include healthcare, education, workplace, and government.
 Power delivers on a number of project types such as apartment/condominium, hotel, senior living, retail, mixed-use and luxury residence.With spoke with Mark Roper (Director of IT), Matt Fahey (Project Superintendent), and Chris Newcomb (Project Superintendent) of Power Construction about their experiences with FinishLine Software.

 Finding a solution